-The basic characteristics are height, shape (round and square x-sections), diameter, (or square size), wall thickness, taper (if any), material, and weight.
+The basic characteristics are height, shape (round and square cross sections), diameter, (or square size), wall thickness, taper (if any), material, and weight.
+When combined with different loadings of luminaires and brackets, the same pole will exhibit different vibration characteristics.